COVID-19 Counselling Support

 NOTE ON COVID-19

-During this time, I will be waiving my customary fees for late cancellations and rescheduling.
+During this time, I have adjusted my customary fees for late cancellations and rescheduling.
 A late cancellation fee will not be applied if you fall ill within 24 hours of our appointment and need to cancel your session.
 However, clients who do not arrive to their appointments will be charged a fee for the missed session.

 Getting counselling support during COVID-19 pandemic:

-It's normal to feel concerned about the news during this time.
-For many people, existing mental health concerns and relationship stress have become worse.
+It's normal to feel concerned about the state of the world during this time.
+For many people, existing mental health concerns and relationship stress has worsened.
 A common experience of high stress is anxiety, a fear of losing control, and imagining the worst outcomes.
 An inability to tolerate uncertainty and a low stress threshold are also common.

-Thankfully, many experts are publishing helpful tips for mental health during the pandemic.
-Reading recommendations is not always sufficient to reduce stress, though.
+Thankfully, you can easily find helpful tips for mental health during the pandemic.
+Reading recommendations isn't always enough to reduce stress, though.

 Counselling for COVID-19 support might be helpful for you if: